 There were a couple of problems with this plan.
 One: it would seem reasonable that you needed to really want to "party" in order for this endeavor to make any sense.
 It was a big bus.
 Like a city bus.
 20 people would've filled it maybe halfway.
 So, I'm sure it was super expensive.
 Plus you'd need lots of friends for it to not be depressing.

 And what kind of night would you even need to have in order to require this kind of hardware?
 An unusually festive evening, I'm thinking, like Stevie's limo-chauffeured bachelor party that started at the Clermont Lounge and finished who the fuck knows where seven or eight hours later with multiple participants on their hands and knees in some parking lot throwing up.
 Now that was totally worth having someone drive us around.

 Or the first time I tried acid and we ended up deciding to go see Who Framed Roger Rabbit at the Omni (Brian Carlson where the fuck are you?), completely without knowing that the 1988 Democratic National Convention was also happening at the same mall where the theater was, and we suddenly found ourselves surrounded by lots of "free" food and drink (we couldn't figure out how to pay for it) and menacing security people with big guns telling us we had to go somewhere else because we were dressed inappropriately (shorts and T-shirts) and Rice Krispie-textured pavement that would not stop undulating and breathing ominously.

 Or the night of the company Christmas party when I very stupidly decided to drive home after playing 2 or 3 sets (with a full band) of extremely embarrassing and thus tequila-fueled cover songs (Bachman-Turner Overdrive?
-Yes.) and spent a good 10 minutes running into various structures in the parking garage while trying to exit my parking space.
+Yes.) and spent a good 10 minutes running into various structures in the parking garage and knocking most of the external features off of my car while trying to exit my parking space.